Schwinger effect in axion inflation on a lattice

 \subsection{Evolution with different couplings}

-In this section we demonstrate the evolution of the magnetic field and electric conductivities for $\alpha m_{\rm Pl}/f=90 , 75,\, 60$.
+In this section we demonstrate the evolution of the magnetic field and electric conductivities for coupling constants $\alpha m_{\rm {Pl}}/f=90$ (solid red), $75$ (dashed black) and $60$ (solid blue).
 For simplicity we chose the collinear case for conductivities given by Eq.~\eqref{eq:sigmaE}.
-As illustrated in Figure \ref{fig:alphas}, the impact of Schwinger suppression remains within an order-of-magnitude variation at strong coupling.
+As illustrated in Figure \ref{fig:alphas}, the impact of Schwinger suppression remains within an order-of-magnitude variation at strong coupling, highlighting the universality of the Schwinger backreaction.